Built

 Governance, evidence, and support

-3 non-stress family cards sit on top of support cohorts, transport probes, route cards, and evidence-linked reporting.
+3 non-stress family cards sit on top of support cohorts, transport probes, route cards, evidence-linked reporting, and confidence governance.
 The landing is only the visible layer of a deeper validation stack.

 Delivery footprint